-11 Amici express no opinion with respect to ongoing debates about the adequacy of the disciplinary response to Abu Ghraib, but note that even the military's critics concede that administrative sanctions carry great weight within the professional officer corps.
+Absent traditional tort liability, no meaningful mechanism exists to hold accountable those who engage in patently unlawful conduct or to deter private military contractors from abusing prisoners in the future.
+The criminal sanctions contained in the UCMJ certainly do not apply to the conduct of the contractors in these cases.
+And, while the Military Extraterritorial Jurisdiction Act ("MEJA"), 18 U.S.C. § 3261 et seq., provides for the criminal prosecution in certain military's critics concede that administrative sanctions carry great weight within the professional officer corps.
 For example, Lt.
 Gen. Ricardo Sanchez, who was ultimately responsible for Abu Ghraib, "was never forwarded for assignments which would require a promotion. . . .
-[T]he military quietly ended his military career [, a sanction] in the ethic of the professional officer corps . . . typically seen as quite severe."
+[T]he military quietly ended his military career[, a sanction] in the ethic of the professional officer corps . . . typically seen as quite severe."
 Victor Hansen, Creating and Improving Legal Incentives for Law of War Compliance, 42 New Eng.
 L. Rev. 247, 258 (2008); see also Laura A. Dickinson, Torture and Contract, 37 Case W. Res.
-J. Int'l L. 267, 274 (2006) ("[W]ithin the military... demotion and firing are sanctions that are very strongly felt.").
+J. Int'l L. 267, 274 (2006) ("[W]ithin the military . . . demotion and firing are sanctions that are very strongly felt.").